 When are our two free travel times and what do we do on them?

 Travel breaks on the British Studies Program occur at the end of week one, and during the third week.
 The first of these periods is called WeekendExplore!, and there will be multiple options for you to think about with this time.
 Usually the British Studies program offers a supplemental trip to Paris for about 30 students.
 Similarly, we offer supplemental day trips to Dover, Canterbury, Stonehenge and other great places.
 The second of these is your mini break.
 You will make your own plans and do your own trip, usually with new friends from the British Studies Program.
 You are also welcome to stay in London during the mini-break and continue to explore your new home.

 What is a visa and do I need one to study on the British Studies program?

 A visa is a government document that allows you to live, study and sometimes work overseas for an extended period of time.
 As the British Studies Program will not exceed 90 days in Europe, you do not need a visa.

 How difficult is it to learn how to travel in Europe if I've never done it before?

 Travel in Europe is easy to figure out and affordable to execute.
 Take a look at www.raileurope.com just to get a quick idea about the range of travel destinations you can choose with the train as your mode of transport.

 What about flying around Europe?
 Do people do that a lot or do they mostly use trains?

 There are hostels all over Europe, and students can stay in them for usually not much more than $25 a night, sometimes less and sometimes more.
-British Studies will help you learn how to book hostels and figure out the most inexpensive ways to use them well.
-Start with some of these helpful websites to scout out accommodations while you'r traveling - www.hostelworld.com, www.hostels.com, www.hostelbookers.com.
+Faculty or staff on the British Studies can help you learn how to book hostels and figure out the most inexpensive ways to use them well.
+Start with some of these helpful websites to scout out accommodations while you're traveling - www.hostelworld.com, www.hostels.com, www.hostelbookers.com.